mrankitgupta/Statistics-for-Data-Science-using-Python/README.md

-# Statistics for Data Science using Python Project by IBM
+# Statistics for Data Science using Python - by IBM
 Sharing the solved Exercises & Project of Statistics for Data Science using Python course on Coursera by Ankit Gupta

 ### About this Course